 Japanese (K-1) Kickboxing

 The roots of Japanese Kickboxing can be traced back to its Thai counterpart.
 The story begins on 20th December 1959 when the first Muay Thai event featuring Thai fighters was held in Tokyo, Japan.

-Not long after in 1966, a boxing promoter, Osamu Noguchi was intrigued enough to hold the first kickboxing event.
-The event was successful enough that it soon became a weekly show broadcasted on national television.
+In 1966, a boxing promoter, Osamu Noguchi was intrigued enough to hold the first kickboxing event.
+The event was successful enough that it soon became a weekly televised show.
 Osamu is now widely credited for creating the term and the sport of “Kickboxing”.

 Japanese kickboxers practise a style that has its roots in Kyokushin Karate.
 Japanese kickboxing also take its influence from Western boxing and Muay Thai to become what it is today.

 During the 70s , Thai fighters were often invited to compete in Japan.
 Japanese kickboxers also traveled to train and compete in Thailand.
 This cross-cultural exchange had a massive influence in the evolution of Japanese kickboxing style.